plloydsmith/rmdcev/README.md

 ## Thanks

-This package was not developed in isolation and I gratefully acknowledge Joshua Abbott, Allen Klaiber, Lusi Xie, and the [apollo team](http://www.apollochoicemodelling.com/) whose codes or suggestions were helpful in putting this package together.
+This package was not developed in isolation and I gratefully acknowledge Joshua Abbott, Allen Klaiber, Lusi Xie, the [apollo team](http://www.apollochoicemodelling.com/), and the Stan team, whose codes or suggestions were helpful in putting this package together.